Nick Chubb: Personal life

-Chubb is named for his great-grandfather, one of eight brothers who founded Chubbtown, Georgia, a settlement of free blacks which endured through the American Civil War.
+Chubb is named for his great-grandfather, descended from one of eight brothers who founded Chubbtown, Georgia, a settlement of free blacks, in Floyd County, which endured through the American Civil War.
 His older brothers Henry and Zach played cornerback for Troy University and defensive back for Air Force, respectively.
 His father Henry played at Valdosta State, and his uncle Aaron was a linebacker for Georgia.
 His cousin Bradley Chubb plays for the Miami Dolphins, while another cousin Brandon Chubb was an undrafted free-agent signing who has been on multiple NFL rosters.

+In 2021, Chubb released a new breakfast cereal, Chubb Crunch, with proceeds to benefit his First Candle charity which raises awareness for Sudden Infant Death Syndrome.